Haydeni0/record-folder-structure/README.md

 - What format to save in for ease of use and space efficiency
   - Maybe json, or more basic tree structure linked list
   - It will just be text

+- Getting a StopIteration exception
+  - I think this happens when os.walk hits the bottom of a branch and resets back to the node above